kazys-s/connect-4/README.md

 ```

 400 will be returned in case:
 - Game has not started yet or has finished already
 - Disc is being dropped into full or invalid column
 - Player is trying to make a move when it's not his turn

+## Assumptions & decisions

+### The solution is tailored for in memory storage
+Pros:
+- simpler

+Cons:
+- number of games/players depends on memory available
+- data loss upon restart
+- not scalable

+Multi-threading:
+- Game instances objects are locked with coarse-grained locks as the thread contention on them should not be high

+Moving to persistent state would require:
+- different locking mechanism (e.g. CAS operations)
+- serialization/deserialization layer

+### REST maturity level
+I've aimed at REST maturity level 2.

+### Things that can be improved
+- Paging
+- Filtering (e.g. list only open games)
+- Game expiration
+- Persisting games
+- Move POST ?action into request body